-If you believe your credit has been damaged by identity theft, it is important to act quickly.
+If you believe your credit has been damaged by identity theft, it’s important to act quickly.
 Reporting the case to the credit bureaus and law enforcement in a timely manner can make it much easier to remove the fraudulent records from your credit reports.

 Note that each of the three main credit bureaus often report slightly different information, as not everywhere reports to each bureau and they don’t share information.
 If you find the same error on multiple reports, you’ll need to file individual disputes to each applicable credit bureau.

 In addition to the finer details on your credit reports, it’s a good idea to take a look at your credit scores.
 There are five main factors that impact your scores — payment history, credit utilization (how much debt you have in relation to your total credit limit), average age of your credit accounts, the variety of credit accounts you have and the number of inquiries on your credit profile.

 You can see where you stand on these credit score influencers by getting a free credit report snapshot, complete with two free credit scores, on Credit.com.
-With this credit snapshot, you can get insight into the factors impacting your credit standing in a positive way and what areas you may need to work on improving.
+With this credit snapshot, you can gain insight into the factors impacting your credit standing in a positive way and what areas you may need to work on improving.
 You can use this analysis to figure out why you might have been turned down and what you can do to improve your scores.
 For example, you may need to reduce your debt balances, improve your payment behavior or work on your balance of accounts.
-Don’t wait to make these changes until the letter arrives — Now is the time to start making improvements, as it can expedite when you’ll see results.
+Don’t wait to make these changes until the letter arrives.
+Now is the time to start making improvements, as you’ll expedite when you’ll see results.

-Once your loan denial letter arrives, you can use that information to see if the information you gathered while reviewing your credit (and your guesses as to why you were denied for your loan) matches up with the lender’s reasons for denial.
-If it does, great job — You’ve already started working on improving your credit and fixing the problems.
+Once your loan denial letter arrives, you can use that insight to see if the information you gathered while reviewing your credit (and your guesses as to why you were denied for your loan) match up with the lender’s reasons for denial.
+If it does, great job — you’ve already started working on improving your credit and fixing the problems.